 The ferry leaves once daily at 10.45 am sharp.
 Seats are limited.
 Please reserve your tickets in advance to be sure of a spot on board.
-On specific dates there is an extra departure at 1.30 pm, these dates will be mentioned here on the website.
+From 28 May to 11 August there is an extra departure leaving at 1.15 pm.

 Difficulties booking your tickets?
 Please fill in the contact form below to have your spot on board reserved for you.